Destinations Greece Athens

 Must ordermixed grill platter for the table

-The grandfather of Monastiraki souvlaki — six Bairaktaris generations on the same square since 1879.
-Yes, tourists.
-Yes, you'll be in the photo.
-Order the mixed grill (souvlaki, gyros, sheftalia, paidakia) and a carafe of retsina; eat at an outdoor table on the square; watch the Monastiraki crowd go past.
+The grandfather of Monastiraki souvlaki, six Bairaktaris generations on the same square since 1879.
+Yes, tourists; yes, you’ll be in the photo.
+Order the mixed grill (souvlaki, gyros, sheftalia, paidakia) and a carafe of retsina, take an outdoor table on the square, and watch Monastiraki go past.
 Easy to walk in any time.

 Monastiraki SquareSince 1879Walk-in friendly